Leeds leg cancelled AGAIN!

 Every individual needs to speak out – the volume of personal responses is what makes the difference.
 Stock answers and group responses don’t carry as much weight as individual representations.
 Don’t be put off, we are here to help with the resources you need.

-- Be informed – catch up on the latest information from our recent presentation which outlines HS2’s current route and compensation proposals for our area, the issues associated them, read our FAQ and help make our voice heard
+- Be informed – catch up on the latest information and our construction and transport impact briefings which outline HS2’s current route, proposals and the associated issues for our area.
+Read our FAQ and help make our voice heard by taking the actions below

-- Sign our petition – to force HS2, LCC, our MP and Councillors to take us seriously, to find a better alternative route and to lobby for full and fair compensation.
-Anyone and everyone in the UK is entitled to express their views to HS2 and can support us by signing the petition here.
-You can also download and print a copy of the petition to use at a community event, club, or to walk around your street or neighbourhood
+- Sign our petitions – to force HS2, LCC, our MP and Councillors to take us seriously, to find a better alternative route and to lobby for full and fair compensation.
+Anyone and everyone in the UK is entitled to express their views to HS2 and can sign our petitions; click the green, orange and red buttons on this page to add you signature to each

-- Write or email LCC Executive – Judith Blake and Keith Wakefield need to be held accountable for the hardship and destruction they have inflicted on our villages.
+- Write or email LCC Executive – Judith Blake (and Keith Wakefield) and Richard Lewis need to be held accountable for the hardship and destruction they have inflicted on our villages.
 Tom Riordan also needs to hear our voice

 - Spread the word – tell your family, friends and neighbours, shout about it on Twitter, Facebook and social media, display our flyer in your window, read and share our concise Impact Briefing paper, encourage everyone to become more informed about HS2, and STOPHS2

-SOWHAT hold regular drop in sessions at the Midland pub/café on the first Saturday of each month from 11-11:30am to provide assistance and information to local residents.
+SOWHAT hold regular drop in sessions at the Midland pub/café usually on the first Saturday of each month from 11-11:30am to provide assistance and information to local residents.
+Please check the website for confirmation as dates and times may vary due to holidays etc. Meetings are usually confirmed via a yellow announcement bar across the top of the website a few days before.

 We’ve started to compile video and photos showing the impact HS2 will have on our village.
 Have a look at our dedicated multi-media site to see the latest drone footage of our area, the scale of construction, and imagine the chaos this will cause for a decade.
 Check back frequently as we will be updating the material over the coming weeks.
 Videos are also available on YouTube.